dilmaheu/dilmahtea.me/docs/guides/markdown-usage.md

 </div>
 ```

-If you have to render the markdown content programmatically, you'll need to use the [`renderMarkdown`](/src/utils/renderMarkdown.ts) utility function.
+If you have to render the markdown content programmatically, use the [`renderMarkdown`](/src/utils/renderMarkdown.ts) utility function.

 ```astro
 ---